 Protecting Your Smile for a Lifetime

-Dr. Gregory Solich offers a wide array of general dentistry options for families in Colorado Springs and surrounding areas.
+Dr. Gregory Solich offers a wide array of general dentistry options for families in Briargate and surrounding areas.
 Since oral illnesses can have a significant impact on your health, we offer thorough evaluations.
 We focus on three main concerns—bite alignment, periodontal disease, and metal-free restorations.

 - Bite Alignment.
 If your bite is not in alignment you may experience TMJ/TMD symptoms, such as vertigo, ringing in the ears, muscle stress, and discomfort in your face, neck, shoulders, and even your back.